tokiie/image-processing-api/README.md

 A proof of concept for an asynchronous image processing API built with Node.js, Express, and TypeScript.

+The API supports thumbnail creation for the following image formats:
+- JPEG/JPG
+- PNG
+- GIF
+- WebP
+- BMP
+- TIFF

+Additional formats may work since the API uses the Sharp image processing library, but support for other formats is not officially guaranteed.

 ## Features

 - Asynchronous image processing using BullMQ